 - How does UC Davis help reduce incidents of sexual assault and serve survivors?

 - Formally established in 1979, the Campus Violence Prevention Program provides 24-hour advocacy, crisis intervention, support groups and educational programming aimed at reducing incidents of sexual violence, relationship violence and hate.
 Awareness and risk-reduction workshops include discussion, interactive role-playing and other exercises, and videos.
+All incoming students are required to attend an educational workshop regarding sexual assalt, dating/domestic violence, stalking, campus reporting options and resources for support.
 Through the peer educator program, trained undergraduates use drama and facilitate audience discussion to address the topic of acquaintance rape.

 - Is there a safety escort service on campus?

 - Yes.
-The UC Davis Police Department provides a free safety escort service that operates between the hours of 6 p.m. and midnight during the school year and 6 p.m. and 1 a.m. during finals week.
+The UC Davis Police Department provides a free safety escort service that operates evenings and late nights, seven days a week, excluding holidays and Summer Sessions.
 The escorts will walk with or give a ride to students, employees and visitors on campus or nearby university property.
-To request the service, please call (530) 752-1727.
+To request the service, please call (530) 754-2677.